UK's Johnson cites 'a dangerous moment' in Ukraine crisis

 German Chancellor Olaf Scholz plans to visit to Kyiv and Moscow on Feb.
 14-15.
 He met Monday with U.S. President Joe Biden, who vowed that the Nord Stream 2 Russia-to-Germany gas pipeline would be blocked in the event of an invasion.
 Such a move against the pipeline, which has been completed but isn't yet operating, would hurt Russia economically but also cause energy supply problems for Germany.

-Associated Press writers Lorne Cook in Brussels, Yuras Karmanau in Kyiv, Ukraine, Jill Lawless in London and Monika Scislowska in Warsaw, Poland, contributed.
+Associated Press writers Lorne Cook in Brussels, Yuras Karmanau in Kyiv, Ukraine, Jill Lawless in London, Monika Scislowska in Warsaw, Poland, and Geir Moulson in Berlin contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.